 Life coaching aims to set them straight, as it aims to develop a long-term plan for advancing further in life.
 If the ordeal results in realizing newfound strengths and weaknesses, life coaches can help think of ways to harness them.
 If post-chronic disease life is causing undue stress, life coaches can aid in assessing the situation and mitigating it.

-The motivation that life coaches deliver doesn’t necessarily translate to a medical cure, as they aren’t medical practitioners.
+The motivation that life coaches deliver doesn’t necessarily translate to a medical cure, as they aren’t medical practitioners, but rather help by finding oneself again.
 Because of the valuable insights they contribute, they should have undergone accredited coaching certification.
 There’s a major difference between just knowing where a troubled person is coming from and fully understanding how their minds work.

 As such, life coaches learn to utilize some approaches and theories when providing life advice.
 One of these is neuro-linguistic programming (NLP), which will be explained in the following section.